 For Phase III (Fall Semester On-Campus Operations), the College plans to facilitate return to campus residential living.
 In past years, residence hall rooms have had as many as three students in one room.
-As our enrollment and on-campus population are expected to decrease this Fall, there is no requirement for three-person rooms.
-We are considering the single and double occupancy rooms depending on the number of students requiring on-campus residency.
+For the 2020-2021 academic year, there will be no three-person rooms.
+All rooms will be double occupancy except in the case a student accommodation.